 The National Cherry Blossom Festival Parade is one of Washington, DC’s largest public events of the year, drawing about 100,000 spectators from around the world.

-The parade combines wonderful entertainment for the whole family including decorated floats, gigantic colorful helium balloons, marching bands, clowns, horses, antique cars, military and celebrity performances, 900 youth chorus members, 400 all-star dancers, the Ballou High School Marching Band, the Tamagawa University Taiko Drumming and Dance Troupe, and various cultural performing groups.
+The parade combines wonderful entertainment for the whole family including decorated floats, gigantic colorful helium balloons, marching bands, clowns, celebrity performances, youth chorus members, dancers, high school marching bands, and various cultural performing groups.

-Dates for this year's festivities run from March 15 through the parade on April 14, with a variety of events taking place around D.C. all month to celebrate the occasion.
+Dates for this year's festivities run from March 20 through April 14 with the parade on April 13 from 10 a.m. to noon, and there are a variety of events taking place around D.C. all month to celebrate the occasion.
 Be sure to check the official National Cherry Blossom Festival website for up-to-date information on hosts, performers, and a full schedule of events.

 Parade Route and General Information